 The number one reason people cite for being a dedicated dividend investor is the passive income stream it provides.
 Of course, the benefit of a passive income stream is that you didn’t have to actively work for it and it continually flows giving you the choice of spending the income or reinvesting it.
 In fact, many retirees bank on this passive income stream to supplement their Social Security, pension or other income benefits received.
 The ultimate goal of most dividend investors is to reinvest dividends until a large enough income stream can be generated to support a certain lifestyle.

 Dividends are a very tax efficient form of income.
 Currently, dividends are taxed at a 15% rate for tax brackets ranging from 25%, 28%, 33% and 35%.
 Even If you are an individual earning more than $400,000 a year the taxes on dividends are only 20% and well below other income tax rates.
+Most tax estimators will attest to that as well.
 Place your dividend investments in non-taxable accounts such as an IRA or ROTH and avoid paying any taxes while your investment grows and pays.

 Two Ways To Profit